martp91/CO2-compute-decider/README.md

 ## TODO:
 - Implement this in a scheduler
 - Example usage
+- Option to calculate based on percentage of wind/solar/nuclear
 - Add details on how to get api keys
 - Documentation